Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Refund.md

 ---

-## Refund Using Referenced Identifier
+## Refunds Using Referenced Identifier

 A refund request is initiated by sending the `referenceTransactionDetails` in the payload and may contain the 'amount' object based on the refund type.